 on When We Were Free to Be

 LORI ROTSKOFF is a cultural historian, writer, educator, and public speaker specializing in childhood and youth, women’s and gender studies, memoirs and narrative nonfiction, and arts and culture.
-After majoring in history at Northwestern University.
-After working for a year at the National Endowment for the Humanities in Washington, DC, she entered graduate school in American Studies at Yale, where she earned a Ph.D. in 1999.
-She has taught undergraduates at Yale and Sarah Lawrence College, and currently offers seminar classes for adults at the Barnard Center for Research on Women from 2005 to 2015.
+After majoring in history at Northwestern University and working for a year at the National Endowment for the Humanities in Washington, DC, she entered graduate school in American Studies at Yale, where she earned a Ph.D. in 1999.
+She has taught undergraduates at Yale and Sarah Lawrence College, and designed and taught a seminar class for adults at the Barnard Center for Research on Women from 2005 to 2015.
 Currently, she leads independent book groups and classes in literature and cultural history in New York City, and teaches at the 92nd Street Y, the Scarsdale Adult School, and the Larchmont / Mamaroneck Continuing Education program.

-Lori’s book reviews have appeared in the Women’s Review of Books, the Chicago Tribune, Brain, Child: The Magazine for Thinking Mothers, Reviews in American History, and the Journal of American History.
-She has received fellowships and research grants from the Woodrow Wilson Foundation, the American Historical Society, the Sophia Smith Collection, and the Schlesinger Library for the History of Women at the Radcliffe Institute for Advanced Study.
+Lori’s book reviews have appeared in the Women’s Review of Books; the Chicago Tribune; Brain, Child: The Magazine for Thinking Mothers; Reviews in American History; and the Journal of American History.
+She has received fellowships and research grants from the Woodrow Wilson Foundation, the American Historical Society, the Sophia Smith Collection, and the Schlesinger Library at the Radcliffe Institute for Advanced Study.